jayanth-14/advent-of-code/2019/day7_notes.md

 - [x] Extract the logic of opcode breaking into a function.
 Test it.
 Commit it.
 - [x] Extract the fetching the arguments to a different function.
 Test it.
 Commit it.
 - [x] Remove the `shouldSave` key and make the add and mul save them.
 Test it.
 Commit it.

+# Part 2

+I made a big mistake.
+I am computing whole program and then going to the next amplifier.
+But that is not how it is done.
+Instead when opcode 4 is got, we have to stop our execution and move to the next amplifier.
+This continues and this will only stop when the 5th amplifier get the opcode 99.

+Now I have to return twice and whenever I get opcode 4, I have to return but also keep the track wher I am and when I come back to the same amplifier and I have to start from there.
+> This can be easily done by using generator function.

+That means The `halting` logic of mine is qrong and not anymore usable.

+So How can I return from the compute when it is `99` and `4`.
+Becuase those are separate functions, And if I return there I will only get the value in `compute` function.

+> Do I have to return everytime and and in compute see that it is not `4` or `99` and restart the operation.